learnrelay/learnrelay/content/queries/what-is-a-query.md

 We are usually interested in queries that fetch all data or only one specific data item for a certain model, so our GraphQL backend should at least expose those queries through the `viewer` object.

-A query to fetch the `id`, `name` and `url` fields of all pokemons on the server could look like this:
+A query to fetch the `id`, `name` and `url` fields of all Pokemons on the server could look like this:

 ```graphql
 query {